Cookies and Tracking Technologies

-We use standard technologies like browser cookies, web beacons, and third-party analytics tools to collect behavioral and operational data when you interact with us through our websites and apps, and when we communicate with you by email or text message.
+We use standard technologies like browser cookies, mobile advertising IDs, web beacons, and third-party analytics tools to collect behavioral and operational data when you interact with us through our websites and apps, and when we communicate with you by email or text message.

 A cookie is a small data file that a website sends to and stores on your browser to allow the site to recognize your browser or store information and/or settings.
 We may use “persistent” and/or “session” cookies.
 Persistent cookies are stored on your computer and used for various purposes by your browser on subsequent website visits (such as to avoid having to reenter your log-on credentials).
 Session cookies are temporarily held in your device’s memory and erased after you end a browser session or shut off your device.